escaped/ansible-rbp/README.md

         ansible-playbook -k playbook.yml -i hosts -u <sudo_user>

 After running this playbook you may need to restart your Raspberry Pi (eg. hostname changes).
+Ansible will report a failure - ignore this:

+        ansible raspberry-pi -i hosts -a "sudo reboot" -u <sudo_user>

+## Notes

++ The complete installation takes up to 45 minutes depending on your sdcard.
++ To speed up things you should point `xbmc_home` and `mopidy_home` to an external harddisk or usb stick.